Aims of the Fund?

 How much is available?

-The total amount of funds available is capped at £1,000,000, with an annual cap of £250,000 applied in each of the four years between 2022/23 and 2025/26.
+The total amount of funds available is capped at £1,000,000 over four years (£250,000 per year).
+This is year 2 of the fund.
 Grant levels, although not fixed to an upper or lower level will therefore also be restricted.
 Value for money will be a main factor, and applications for larger amounts may have less chance since smaller grants allow more groups to be assisted.

 Are there any types of application unable to get a grant?